-PRELIMINARY OPINION OF PROBABLE COST
+PRELIMINARY OPINION OF PROBABLE CONSTRUCTION COST

-A preliminary opinion of probable cost for the proposed alternatives was calculated using anticipated project quantities and unit costs based on bids from past projects involving similar work and project scale.
-The estimated cost is subject to change with the final design.
-The opinion of cost incorporates all portions of the project determined to be feasible (two-stage ditch, partial two-stage ditch, remeander with rock bank revetments, ditch repair and channel cleanout) but does not include those alternatives deemed infeasible (rock-riffle drop structures and storage).
+A preliminary opinion of probable construction cost (POPCC) for the proposed alternatives was calculated using anticipated project quantities and unit costs based on bids from past projects involving similar work and project scale.
+The estimated cost is subject to change with preliminary and final design.
+The POPCC incorporates all portions of the project determined to be feasible (two-stage ditch, partial two-stage ditch, re-meander with rock bank revetments, ditch repair and channel cleanout) but does not include those alternatives deemed infeasible (rock-riffle drop structures and storage).
 A more in-depth cost breakdown can be found in Appendix E.